Improve Attention With Online CAT Coaching

 Multi-tasking is bad for attention.
-It is a required skill for jobs, but researchers have proven that people who are multitasking, are more stressful in general.
+It is a required skill for jobs, but researchers have proven that people who are multitasking, are more stressed in general.
 Their attention spans are shorter and their quality of work is poor.

 Multitasking is something the brain is simply not designed to do.
 The man was always supposed to focus on what is at hand.
 Imagine if you start daydreaming while hunting a woolly mammoth back in the day.
 The hunter would become the hunted.

 There are obvious exceptions to this.
-You can still perform simple tasks like listening to music, walking, exercising, cooking and stuff.
+You can still perform simple tasks like listening to music, walking, exercising, cooking, and stuff.
 But this is where it ends.
 You cannot do two tasks that require adequate cognitive effort, for example, reading, driving, watching TV while studying.
 These tasks can be done only one at a time.

 Multitasking also lowers productivity and efficiency.
 It lowers the quality of the output.
 There is only one reason we do multitasking, it makes us feel better about ourselves.
 We feel more accomplished.

 But that ‘feel’ is often not the reality.
-Multi-tasking causes errors and you take much longer time to do the same tasks.
+Multi-tasking causes errors and you take a much longer time to do the same tasks.

 There are still many people who claim that they are good at multitasking.
 Chances are that they have never tried anything else.
-In laboratory settings, these people are often the ones producing a lower quality of work than people with higher focus.
+In laboratory settings, these people are often the ones producing a lower quality of work than people with a higher focus.
 It is clear that they were not aware of their own needs.
 They just “feel” efficient but they are not.